 "IRDL was a powerful experience that connected me with other like-minded librarians who are passionate about research.
 The two-week training empowered me to return to work with solid foundational skills in conducting quantitative and qualitative research.
 As a result of participating in this institute, I feel more confident in approaching research issues and seeking out new approaches to problem solving." — 2015 IRDL Scholar

 Academic and research librarians and their institutions derive well-established benefits from librarians conducting research: progress toward gaining promotion, tenure, and higher salaries; advancement in the profession and recognition; receptivity to change; increased skill in managing complex library operations through systematic study; and better service to and empathy with faculty researchers.
 We know, however, that these librarians may not be well positioned to conduct research, resulting from any number of barriers.
 We aim to remove some of the noted barriers (reported lack of time to complete a research project, unfamiliarity with the research process, lack of support for research (both moral and monetary), lack of confidence, discouraging jargon, inadequate education in research methods) with the Institute for Research Design in Librarianship (IRDL).

 This Institute is designed to bring together a diverse group of academic and research librarians who are motivated and enthusiastic about conducting research but need additional training and/or other support to perform the steps successfully.
-During the nine-day workshop held annually in the summer, participants will receive expert instruction in social science research methods and design, with small-group and one-on-one assistance in writing and revising their own draft research proposals.
-In the following year, participants will receive one-on-one mentoring and ongoing peer support in conducting their research and preparing the results for dissemination.
+During the Summer Research Workshop held annually in the summer, participants will receive expert instruction in social science research methods and design, with small-group and one-on-one assistance in writing and revising their own draft research proposals.
+In the following year, participants will receive one-on-one formal mentoring and ongoing peer support in conducting their research and preparing the results for publication or presentations.

 See also: Eligibility Requirements